 What is Maths Mastery?

 The ‘mastery approach’ to teaching maths is the underlying principle of Mathematics Mastery.
-Instead of learning mathematical procedures by rote, pupils are encouraged to build a deep conceptual understanding of concepts which will enable them to apply their learning in different situations.
+Instead of learning mathematical procedures by rote, children are encouraged to build a deep conceptual understanding of concepts which will enable them to apply their learning in different situations.

-- Pupils’ conceptual understanding is developed through the use of multiple concrete and pictorial representations.
+- Children’s conceptual understanding is developed through the use of multiple concrete and pictorial representations.
 Indeed, a key part of a ‘deep understanding’ in maths is being able to represent ideas in lots of different ways.

 Progression of Skills